 - Pupils who experience difficulties in the lesson or display misconceptions are identified quickly and receive immediate support and quick intervention.

-Maths homework is given out once a week on Friday to be returned on Thursday.
+Maths homework is given out once a week on Friday to be returned on Wednesday.
 Children are encouraged to spend 30 minutes on their maths homework.
-Part of Thursday’s lesson is given over to marking the work with the children.
+Part of Thursday's or Friday's lesson is given over to marking the work with the children.

-A 15 minute discreet session is be administered up to 4 times a week at the start of the afternoon.
+A 15 minute discreet session is administered up to 5 times a week.
 This is a high profile feature of this current year as it is designed to close a recognised gap in our children’s learning.